Get started

 This guide is designed for newcomers to DogQ who want to get started with the no-code testing platform.
 Learn how to create and execute your first test.

 By clicking on the "New Project" button, you will be forwarded to the Project creation page.
-But only the "Name" field is mandatory, so let’s skip all other fields for now.
+Give your first project some meaningful name and click Save - we'll skip the other features for now.

 The Scenario is an actual Test Case within the DogQ.
-It contains a set of automated steps defined by you and is a part of your application modules.
+It contains a set of automated steps that you define.
 Scenarios can be scheduled in groups or executed on an individual basis.

-After creating the "Authorization" Module previously, you can click on the "New Scenario" button.
-You will need to specify the Scenario name, and then you will be redirected to your newly created Scenario.
+Having created "Authorization" Module, you can click on the "New Scenario" button.
+You will need to specify the Scenario name, click save and you will be redirected to your newly created Scenario.

 If you make a step back, you'll see the page with all Scenarios in the specific Module ("Authorization" in this case).
 On this page you can check the latest status of your Scenario (Status), see the number of Steps within the specific Scenario (Steps), and the overall number of this scenario executions within DogQ (Runs).